Geotab/sdk/src/software/guides/concepts.md

 `https://[myserver]/apiv1/`

-However, instead of encoding the method name and parameters in the query string, it is passed in the HTTP body using the [JSON-RPC](http://en.wikipedia.org/wiki/JSON-RPC)format.
+However, instead of encoding the method name and parameters in the query string, it is passed in the HTTP body using the [JSON-RPC](http://en.wikipedia.org/wiki/JSON-RPC) format.
 Geotab API version 1 supports JSON-RPC version 2.0.

 The following is a JavaScript example that shows how an HTTP POST can be used to invoke a method.
 Note that this can be done from any language that has support for HTTP, for example the java.net.HttpUrlConnection class in Java or System.Net.Http.HttpClient in .Net can be utilized.